delphifeel/utils/tokenizer_rs/README.md

 At any given point of time, we have state that can be `list` or `string` (`list item`) Every `list item` can have other `lists` or `strings`.

-Every command have a format of:
-`arg1 function arg2 arg3 argN`
+Every command have a format of: `arg1 function arg2 arg3 argN`.
-All things separated with `space`
+All things separated with `space`.
 `arg1` is special argument that works as a selector of list:

 - `@0`: select main list